rolandsmeenk/ModernApps/README.md

   - Demo:
-      - running on azure the demo can be buggy as it is forever under development
+      - running on azure websites the demo can be buggy as it is forever under development
       - http://developermx.azurewebsites.net/